RegularCookiez/noyacode-26-forensics-workshop-challs/Z Bit/solution.md

 #Take the binary string and split it into a list of each byte
 binary_strings = binary.split()

-#Define the empty new binary string and a length counter (to keep track of each 8 bits)
+#Define the empty new binary string and a length counter (to keep track of every 8 bits/1 byte)
 new_binary = ""
 length_counter = 0